Optable/optable-android-sdk/README.md

 }
 ```

-In order to allow [JitPack](https://jitpack.io/) to access this private GitHub repository, for now you must add the following authToken to your `gradle.properties`:
+In order to allow [JitPack](https://jitpack.io/) to access this private GitHub repository, add the following authToken to your `gradle.properties`:

 ```
 authToken=jp_u0bjd3a5p9uc4ujsb74ja4bvur